davidsangels/eline-service/README.md

 # Airbnb - The Good Place

 > Project description:
-This project is responsible to build a similar reviews session of an airbnb item page.
+This project is responsible to build a similar reviews session of Airbnb's item page.

 ## Related Projects